Pharmaceuticals - Controlled Substances

 Under the new rule, registered and "authorized" hospitals/clinics with an on-site pharmacy may voluntarily establish a program to accept unwanted controlled substances from ultimate users ("person who has lawfully obtained, and who possesses, a controlled substance for his own use or for the use of a member of his household or for an animal owned by him or by a member of his household.").
 This is accomplished by maintaining "collection receptacles" at the authorized hospital/clinics.
 In addition, the rule expands the authority of authorized hospitals/clinics and retail pharmacies to voluntarily maintain collection receptacles at long-term care facilities.

 This rules does not alter methods by which hospitals dispose of "pharmaceutical wastage" (e.g., drugs dispensed to a patient and not fully used, such as a single dose vial or syringe with remaining controlled substance).
-Hospitals should continue to use existing policies regarding this wastage (e.g., two witness and record of destruction).
-Hospital pharmaceutical wastage should not be disposed of in collection receptacles.
-See DEA's clarification letter.
-Also, controlled substances that are collected from ultimate users must not be co-mingled with a registrant’s inventory/stock of controlled substances (i.e., registrants may not dispose of controlled substance inventory in a collection receptacle).
+Hospitals should continue to use existing policies regarding this wastage (e.g., two witnesses and record of destruction).
+In addition, no hazardous waste controlled substances can be drain disposed and it is highly recommended that no pharmaceuticals be disposed through the sewer system.
+To prevent diversion, it is also highly recommended that a sequestration system be used in the nursing unit.
+There are a variety available on the market using both activated carbon and denaturation processes.
+Hospital pharmaceutical wastage should not be disposed of in consumer collection receptacles.
+Also, controlled substances that are collected from ultimate users must not be co-mingled with a registrant's inventory/stock of controlled substances (i.e., registrants may not dispose of controlled substance inventory in a collection receptacle).
+Unwanted and outdated controlled substances in the pharmacy's inventory must be sent to a reverse distributor for management and destruction or two employees of the pharmacy may witness incineration and complete a Form 41 if an appropriate facility is available.
+DEA must be notified and permission received prior to registrant destruction.

 The new rule contains design specifications for collection receptacles and their removable "inner liners" that are intended to prevent misuse and prevent loss of contents.
 Provisions of the rule also require collection receptacles to be locked or inaccessible to the public when they cannot be monitored by an employee.
 The installation and removal of the inner liner of the collection receptacle must be performed by or under the supervision of at least two employees of the authorized collector.